harbour/core/harbour/contrib/rddsql/readme.txt

 exchange interface between SQLBASE and SQL server.

    A few additional functions are also implemented, ex.
 HB_SQLCONNECT().
-Usualy these functions are just a shorter version of corresponding RDDINFO() call.
+Usualy these functions are just a shorter version of corresponding rddInfo() call.